 I was felt a little disappointed with the standard of food and lack of selection for both adults and children.

-As always I?d love to know what you think of the lunch buffet at the Hollywood & Vine at Hollywood Studios, Walt Disney World.
+As always we would love to know what you think of the lunch buffet at the Hollywood & Vine at Hollywood Studios, Walt Disney World.

 Would you like to see us try other meals there (breakfast and dinner?) let us know down in the comments below.